danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## The Problem

 I work on a SaaS that uses Stripe to manage subscriptions and recurring payments.
 Customers can choose to pay monthly or yearly.
-When a customer's credit card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Smart Retries).
+When a customer's credit card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Settings → Billing → Manage Failed Payments).
 After the third failure, Stripe cancels the subscription (also configurable).

 We wanted to send a different email for each attempt: